Dina Lohan Pleads Not Guilty to DWI After Car Crash in New York

 The 57-year-old was charged with felony DWI and pleaded not guilty in court on Sunday morning.
 She is due to appear in court again on Wednesday.

+"Dina pleaded not guilty this morning at her arraignment for DWI," her longtime attorney, Mark Heller, told E!
+News.
+"She was released and is now at home.
+She did not have to pay a bail."

-"There was no formal test to establish my client was intoxicated, and we'll be back in court next Wednesday to fight the case," her longtime attorney, Mark Heller told NBC New York.
+He had also told NBC New York, "There was no formal test to establish my client was intoxicated, and we'll be back in court next Wednesday to fight the case."

 According to the outlet, Dina driving a Mercedes around 7 p.m. on Saturday when she hit the back of a Honda CRV, after which she allegedly drove away from the scene without providing any information.
 The Honda driver called 911 and followed her, along with the police, and found her sitting in the driver's seat with the engine running, according to the felony complaint.